wp-plugins/social-media-widget/readme.txt

 = How can I use my own custom icon pack? =

 1. Create a folder on the filesystem that is publicly accessible via the interwebs.
 I suggest putting it in your wp-content folder and name it 'icons'
+1.1.
+Your icons MUST be named the same as mine (facebook.png, twitter.png, pinterest.png, etc...) for this functionality to work!
+Navigate to the social-media-widget directory and view the files if you're not sure how they're named.
 2. Upload your icons into that folder.
 It'll probably be a good idea if they are all the same size.
 3. Go to the Widget Control Panel (Admin -> Appearance -> Widgets)
 4. Select "Custom Icons" as the Icon Pack